Carol Cram at Pratto del Valle in Prato

 Buy Tickets for the Scrovegni Chapel in Advance

-Once you’ve booked your tickets, just show up at your appointed time and prepare to be blown away.
+Once you’ve booked your ticket, just show up at your appointed time and prepare to be blown away.

 Starting Your Scrovegni Chapel Visit